abhinabsarkar/k8s-networking/concepts/docker-networking-readme.md

 default via 172.17.0.1 dev eth0
 172.17.0.0/16 dev eth0 scope link  src 172.17.0.3
 ```
 To check the network interface (like docker0, ip address) on the host, we need to login to the linux VM.
-Since docker-desktop for windows run on a VM called as MobyLinuxVM, but you cannot login to that VM via Hyper-V Manager.
+Docker-desktop for windows run on a VM called as MobyLinuxVM, but you cannot login to that VM via Hyper-V Manager.
 Since you can't SSH into the VM, we’ll create a container that has full root access and then access the file system from there.
 ```bash
 # Get container with access to Docker Daemon
 docker run --privileged -it -v /var/run/docker.sock:/var/run/docker.sock jongallant/ubuntu-docker-client